MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective.md

 <!-- this template is for inspiration, feel free to change it however you like! -->

-# Cross-Cultural Collaboration Project Retrospective
+# Cross-Cultural Collaboration Milestone Retrospective

 This document summarizes the retrospective of our project's initial milestone: establishing effective cross-cultural collaboration.
 It highlights key learnings,